Can You Really Settle Your Tax Debt with the IRS for Pennies on the Dollar?

 - due to exceptional circumstances, payment in full would cause an "economic hardship" or be "unfair" or "inequitable”-- for example, you can’t work due to health problems, or you’d be left with no money to pay your basic living expenses if you sold your assets to pay your tax bill in full.

-To make this determination, the IRS looks at your income and assets to determine your "reasonable collection potential."
-You must provide detailed information about your financial situation on IRS Form 433-A, Collection Information Statement.
+To make this determination, the IRS looks at your income and assets to determine your "reasonable collection potential (RCP)."
+You must provide detailed information about your financial situation on IRS Form 433-A (individuals) or Form 433-B (businesses), Collection Information Statement.
 This includes verifiable information about your cash, investments, available credit, assets, income, and debt.
 In addition to property, the RCP also includes your anticipated future income, less amounts allowed for basic living expenses.
+You can use the Offer in Compromise Pre-Qualifier on the IRS website to determine whether you are eligible and prepare a preliminary proposal.